thunderrabbit/robnugen-journal-entries/2019/10/06hilariously-fun-night-with-deedee,-lisa,-nico,-francois,-and-rob.md

 Francois.
 Later in the evening I tried to give the water to Francois but it spilled on the table.

-We played Good Frog, Bad Frog, Ceiling Wll Floor, and the Opposite Game.
+We played Good Frog, Bad Frog, Ceiling Wall Floor, and the Opposite Game.

 I introduced the name Silent Football, but we did not play nor even start the instructions.